WHAT IS AN IB EDUCATION?

 Students take written examinations at the end of the programme, which are marked by external IB examiners.
 Students also complete assessment tasks in the school, which are either initially marked by teachers and then moderated by external moderators or sent directly to external examiners.

 The marks awarded for each course range from 1 (lowest) to 7 (highest).
 Students can also be awarded up to three additional points for their combined results on theory of knowledge and the extended essay.
 The diploma is awarded to students who gain at least 24 points, subject to certain minimum levels of performance across the whole programme and to satisfactory participation in the creativity, action, service requirement.
 The highest total that a Diploma Programme student can be awarded is 45 points.

 Assessment is criterion-related, which means student performance is measured against pre-specified assessment criteria based on the aims and objectives of each subject curriculum, rather than the performance of other students taking the same examinations.
 The range of scores that students have attained remains statistically stable, and universities value the rigour and consistency of Diploma Programme assessment practice.

-in the DP.
+Assessment and exams in the DP.

 IB AND UNIVERSITIES (UNIVERSITY RECOGNITION)